 Intramurals: Policies & Expectations

 - All current RIT students, faculty, and staff may participate, and must show a valid RIT ID upon signing in at a game.
+Participants under the age of 18 must print a copy of the above Release Agreement, have it signed by a parent or guardian, and return the signed Release Agreement to the Intramural Office, Student Life Center Room 1217.
+If a signed Release Agreement is not on file in the Intramural Office, the player may not participate in any intramural sports.
 RIT alumni who have purchased a current membership to the Student Life Center may also participate, and must show a valid RIT Alumni ID upon signing in at a game.

 - If a team chooses to enter more than one sport and/or day, it is the team captain's responsibility to resolve all conflicts before submitting their entries.